ljsinclair/featurebase-docs/docs/sql-guide/data-types/data-type-int.md

 | MAX | Maximum value constraint | 2^63 -1 |

 ## Additional information

+{: .warning}
+Values are truncated if they fall outside the default or user-specified `min` and `max` constraints.

 INT is **not suitable** for queries that
 * group by